alikavis/alikavis.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoctoral fellow at UT Austin, affiliated with the IFML.
+I am currently a postdoctoral fellow at UT Austin, affiliated with the IFML and the TRIPODS institute.
 I have obtained my PhD degree from EPFL in August 2023.
 My research focuses on developing universal and parameter-free algorithms for solving stochastic optimization problems.
 My interests range from first-order minimization problems to second and higher-order methods, as well as their extensions to variational inequalities, games and min-max optimization.

 Selected Publications:
 ------